 Access to the ABW mode starts in the main menu under the color option.
 See below.

-When ABW is chosen, the Mode drop down changes as seen below.
-This is the quick method of using ABW for quick neutral or tones images.
+When ABW is chosen, the Mode drop-down changes, as seen below.
+This is the quick method of using ABW for quick neutral or tone images.

 ABW Details